NCICCGPO/gdan-tmp-models/README.md

 Model platform name differs for each method, see below:

+### SK Grid options
-+ SK Grid options: `OVERALL, CNVR, GEXP, METH, MIR, or MUTA` where OVERALL is the highest performing model regardless of platform (can be single data platform type or a combination).
++ `OVERALL, CNVR, GEXP, METH, MIR, or MUTA` where OVERALL is the highest performing model regardless of platform (can be single data platform type or a combination).
++ Additional method details found in [README](skgrid/README.md)

+### AKLIMATE options
-+ AKLIMATE options: `TOP, GEXP, CNVR, METH, or MULTI` where TOP is the highest performing model regardless of platform (can be single data platform type or a combination).
++ `TOP, GEXP, CNVR, METH, or MULTI` where TOP is the highest performing model regardless of platform (can be single data platform type or a combination).
 MULTI is a combination of multiple data platform types.
++ Additional method details found in [README](aklimate/README.md)

 + CloudForest options: `OVERALL, MULTI, CNVR, GEXP, METH, MIR, or MUTA` where `OVERALL` is the best model for the cancer cohort. `MULTI` stands for using all available data types. **Not all cancer cohorts have a MULTI model** this only occurs if it is the highest performing model (of all models) is a non-single data platform model.